 But when you don’t eat enough, you feel lethargic and moody.
 This is akin to a car running out of gas.

-You don’t have enough calories to push through, so your body signals that it’s time to eat.
+You don’t have enough calories, so your body signals that it’s time to eat.

 Your body uses various hormones that cause alterations in your body.
 That pain in your stomach is caused by ghrelin, the hormone that controls hunger.